RHINOPLASTY SURGERY

 Dr Farhadieh will then discuss your aesthetic concerns, as well as any functional issues that may worry you.
 After examination of your nose and facial features, a set of medical record photographs will be taken and all options will be discussed with you.

 Major complications are not common in rhinoplasty and all possible risks will be discussed with you at length during your consultation.
+These include asymmetry, smell loss, loss of taste, permanent change in voice and/or breathing, infection and postoperative bleeding.
+Its worth remembering that the literature reflects it has one of the highest rates of revision surgery with up to 1 in 3 having revision surgeries.
 Smokers are advised to stop smoking for at least 3–6 weeks both before and after surgery.
 You will need to stop taking any blood-thinning medications or alternative dietary supplements for at least 2 weeks prior to surgery.

 After surgery:

 When you wake up in recovery, there will be a thermoplastic plaster on your nose.
 You will need to wear this for up to 2 weeks post-surgery.
 Pain relief will be provided to make you comfortable, as your nose will feel blocked and breathing may seem arduous at first.
 However, most patients adapt to mouth breathing quickly.
-If you have been admitted overnight, you will be discharged in the morning after removal of nasal packs.
+If you have been admitted overnight, you will be discharged in the morning.

-You will be seen again in our clinic within a week and will have your external sutures removed.
-The skin of your nose will be partially numb owing to the open technique, but this should recover in time.
+You will be seen again in our clinic within a week.
+The skin of your nose will be partially numb owing to the open technique, but this often recovers in time.
 During the first week to 10 days postoperatively, you should avoid physical activities, especially bending or straining.
 This decreases likelihood of bleeding and helps reduce swelling.
 The majority of swelling and any bruising from surgery will settle within the first 3 weeks, and the remainder in the following 3 weeks.
 Careful management of the skin envelope helps to reduce swelling, especially in those with thick skin.
+Its important to remember that individual recovery varies between individuals.
 Postoperative photographs will be taken as part of your confidential medical records.

 Although you can start walking immediately after discharge, reduced relative activity and no exertion during the first week to 10 days is advised.
 Social activities can start 10–14 days after surgery, depending on the level of swelling and bruising.
 Normal sports activities can be recommenced at 6 weeks and contact sports at 3 months.